Vanibels/NexusBot-legacy/TermsOfService.md

 ### 5. Changes to These Terms

 These Terms may be updated at any time without prior notice.
-Major updates will be announced through the Nexus bot or the ShogunSky Discord server.
+Major updates will be announced through the Nexus bot or the Tenshi Discord server.